 |Scroll||Rolling the wheel that some mice have will move the document up and down in the current window.|

-Refresh your window to get back to the original layout.
-Be careful how you click.
+Refresh your window to get back to the original layout in the practice area below.
+Watch carefully how you click.
 Things may move!

 Move your mouse pointer over each image in the frame.
-After a brief pause, a popup tip appears.
+After a brief pause, a screen tip appears.

 Click on the cars.
 Something changes.
 Click on other images.
 Do they all change?

 Double-click the fish.
 Another change.
 Double-click other images.
 Which ones change?